O C'mon All Ye Faithful: Plot

 Derren Brown comes to Springfield to film a Christmas special where he secretly tries to raise the Christmas spirit of the disillusioned townsfolk.
 Marge allows Brown to hypnotize Homer to become a better gift buyer.
 He traps Homer as he buys cupcakes from a vending machine.
-Brown holds the cupcake package to his forehead, but Homer is hypnotized to believe he is the Santa Claus on the package.
+Brown holds the cupcake package to his forehead to attract his attention, but Homer is hypnotized to believe he is the Santa Claus on the package.
 The town joins him in the delusion with Ralph becoming his elf.
 At a town meeting, Brown reveals his true purpose and fixes Homer.
 When the people tell him to fix them, he says they were not hypnotized but were exhibiting cult-like behavior to believe in a magical being.
 Hearing this, Flanders questions his belief in God.

 Flanders tells Marge that he has been questioning why God would take two wives from him.
 Marge tells him to continue to have faith.
 The next day, Flanders puts away his religious objects at home.
 Marge gets worried while Bart tells Lisa he is not feeling the Christmas spirit.
 Lisa tells him that as he grows up, it becomes more about giving than receiving.
 Marge asks Brown to hypnotize Ned into believing in God, but he declines.
 Later, Bart tries to scare Ned into believing in God.
 Marge exposes him but is touched by his intentions.
 Meanwhile, Homer is feeling depressed now that he is not Santa, so he makes presents with Ralph to give to the townsfolk.

 Homer is caught breaking into Rainier Wolfcastle's home to deliver his present and is sent to jail.
 Ralph breaks him out, and Homer decides to only give presents to his family.
 Meanwhile, Marge checks on Ned, and Lisa tells him a story about an ox yoke floating in the ocean and a sea turtle that miraculously surfaces to breathe in the middle of the yoke.
 Ned wanders the town, and Professor Frink invites him on a ride in his submarine.
 Under the ocean, Ned is moved by the creatures he sees.
 When the submarine cannot withstand the water pressure, the submarine explodes.
 Ned surfaces in the middle of a floating ox yoke, restoring his faith in God.
 He meets his kids and the Simpsons at the dock.
 After Ned leaves, Brown reveals that the submarine encounter was a ploy by him to help Ned, however the ox yoke was not part of it.
 Homer, intending to give Brown an Applebee's gift card, mixes up the boxes and gives Brown a blue hair bow.
 Brown believes that that bow was from his old ventriloquist dummy, Chaucer, which has gone missing.
 Moved by the gesture, Brown hugs Homer, believing that he is Santa, and departs.
 The Simpsons go home where Homer gives Marge a book of "Sexy Sudokus" and Maggie is shown with the Applebee's gift card.